-Protect Your Freedom & Driving Privileges in Texas
+DUI or DWI in Texas?
+Protect Your Freedom & Driving Privileges

-Texas takes driving while intoxicated (DWI) seriously.
+Texas takes driving while intoxicated (DWI) and driving under the influence (DUI) seriously.
 If you are convicted, on top of criminal penalties, your driver’s license could be suspended.
 This can impact your ability to get to work and earn a living.
 When you need a skilled El Paso DWI lawyer, call Joseph Veith Law.
 Our experienced trial attorney provides dedicated legal representation.

 Please contact us at (915) 600-6045 to set up an appointment for a consultation.